coveo/ui-kit/packages/coveo.analytics/README.md

 ## Sending commerce specific events

 Commerce specific events such as product selections, shopping cart modifications and transactions are sent to Coveo in the compact [collect protocol](https://docs.coveo.com/en/l41i0031/build-a-search-ui/log-collect-events).
 Rather than explicitly assembling these payloads by hand, the eCommerce plugin provides APIs to assemble and transmit the payloads.
-There are two event names that are specific to the eCommerce plugin:
+The `event` is specific to the eCommerce plugin:

 -   `event`: An event, which has been assembled through different plugin actions.
--   `pageview`: An ecommerce specific pageview event which is automatically populated with the current page context.

 The eCommerce plugin supports adding product data (`ec:addProduct`) as well as setting the [appropriate event action](https://docs.coveo.com/en/l29e0540/coveo-for-commerce/commerce-events-reference#product-action-type-reference) through `ec:setAction`.
 These calls can be used in series to assemble different types of payloads: